 Please note that John F. Kennedy Drive is closed on Sundays from Transverse Drive to McLaren Lodge.
 John F. Kennedy Drive is also closed to traffic on Saturdays from Tea Garden Drive to Transverse Drive April through September.

-Weekend street parking within the park is severely limited.
+Weekend street parking within Golden Gate Park is severely limited.
 Tea Garden Drive will be open on Saturdays for drop off and pick up of passengers only.
 Museum visitors are encouraged to take public transportation, the weekend Golden Gate Park Shuttle, bicycle, and use the Music Concourse Garage.

 Important Transportation and Parking Update

-Beginning in April 2012, the eastern half of John F. Kennedy Drive (between Kezar Drive and Transverse Drive) in Golden Gate Park will be transformed to include new bikeways known as cycle tracks, making the park more accessible to cyclists.
+The eastern half of John F. Kennedy Drive (between Kezar Drive and Transverse Drive) in Golden Gate Park has been changed to include new bikeways known as cycle tracks, making the park more accessible to cyclists.
 To accommodate these changes, a number of parking spaces have been eliminated from the roadway.
 Please note these additional changes:

 - Drivers will no longer park next to the curb but in a parking zone in the middle of the roadway that separates bicycle traffic from moving vehicles.

 - Cyclists will ride adjacent to the curb, separated from parked vehicles by a three-foot bufferzone.

 - Depending on the width of the road at any given point, parking may be available on only one side of the road or not available in some sections.

 - When parking along John F. Kennedy Drive, motorists should use caution and watch for bikes as they enter or exit their vehicles and cross the bikeway.